Developer Guide

 Most diagrams (e.g. architecture, class and sequence) in this guide follow a color scheme to show which of the four

 major components something belongs to.
-Here is the color scheme in the format COMPONENT
+Here is the color scheme in the format COMPONENT: COLOR.

 -